 - Never suggest that it's time they 'got over it' and moved on with life.
 Appreciate that the person may continue to grieve in subtle ways for the rest of their life.

-- Don't change the subject if the deceased naturally comes up in conversation.
+- Don't change the subject if the deceased person naturally comes up in conversation.
 The bereaved person needs to know that their loved one hasn't been forgotten.
-Use the name of the deceased in conversation.
+Use the name of the deceased person in conversation.
 Avoid using words like he or she.

-- Remember, there will be days in the year that will be particularly difficult for the person to bear, such as anniversaries, Christmas, significant occasions and the birthday of the person who has died.
+- Remember, there will be days in the year that will be particularly difficult for the person to bear, such as anniversaries, significant occasions and the birthday of the person who has died.
 Be sensitive to these times and offer your support.

-When to seek further help
+When to seek further help for grief

 However, sometimes the circumstance of the death may have been particularly distressing, such as a traumatic, sudden or unexpected death, or there may be circumstances that make the grief particularly acute or complicated.
 Consider suggesting your friend or relative seeks professional help if, over time, they seem to be struggling to manage their day-to-day life.